 We have been to many seaside towns, villages, and cities during our stay in Provence, near the French Riviera.
 We had a picnic in Monte Carlo, ice cream in Saint-Tropez, a baguette in Antibes, and apéritifs in Cannes.
 We had a rock skipping contest in Nice, a spin on the ferris wheel in Marseille, and a swim next to gypsy caravans in Saints-Marie-de-la-Mer.

 We even wandered through the mythical marshlands in Camargue National Park accompanied by the pink flamingos and white horses.
-After all of these experiences, we determined during our day in Cassis, that the French have mastered, and possibly invented, a day by the seashore.
-They come with their children, their lovers, their friends.
+After all of these experiences, we determined during our day in Cassis, that the French has mastered, and possibly invented, a day by the seashore.
+They come with their children, their lovers, and their friends.
 They come with their dogs, their music, their déjeuner gastronomique (gourmet lunch).
-They come in style – navy striped linen, soft blankets and a leisurely amount of time.
+They come in style – navy striped linen, soft blankets, and a leisurely amount of time.

 The children ride on the Jules Verne vintage carousel as their parents sip wine perfumed by the sea.
 There is a sense that the sun doesn’t set until the French has completed their day by par la mer (by the sea).
 As I sit worrying about dinner and what I will prepare and if we will make it home at a decent hour, I realize just how much I have to learn about the seashore from this culture that has made it an art, as they have with so many things.